366th Fighter Wing: 366th Wing

 In another change, on 1 April 1994, the 34th Bomb Squadron transferred its flag to Ellsworth AFB, South Dakota.
-At the same time the squadron's B-52Gs were retired, making way for the squadron to be equipped with the technologically advanced B-1B Lancer.
+At the same time the squadron's B-52Gs were retired, making way for the squadron to be equipped with the technologically advanced Rockwell B-1B Lancer.
 Next, a gradual transfer of the B-1s from Ellsworth to Mountain Home began in August 1996.
 The squadron completed a move to Mountain Home on 1 April 1997, when its flag was officially transferred to the Gunfighter home base.

 Also in 1996, the wing gained yet another operational squadron.
 On 21 June, the 726th Air Control Squadron was reassigned from Shaw AFB, South Carolina, to Mountain Home.
 The new squadron brought mobile radar surveillance, and command and control capabilities to the composite wing.

 In late October 1996, the wing's senior leadership also announced a new name for the 366th Wing.
 Henceforth, it would be known as the "Air Expeditionary Wing" while deployed in keeping with an Air Force decision to stand up a "battle lab" at Mountain Home to refine the new concept.
 The wing would soon begin working out the most efficient procedures for moving an airpower expeditionary force to pre-selected locations around the world.
 The Air Expeditionary Force Battlelab (AEFB) activated by paper only on 1 April 1997, stood up at MHAFB on 22 October 1997.

 While all these changes in the wing's composition were going on, the Gunfighters met numerous operational challenges.
 They have supported numerous deployments in the United States and around the world from the time of composite wing implementation.
 Only the highlights of this hectic pace are described here.